OskarHulter/sln-spellbook/src/content/docs/guides/intro-to-box-model.md

 ## How does it help?

-The Cyber Kill Chain model helps organizations by providing a structured framework to:
+The Box Model Chain model helps organizations by providing a structured framework to:

 Visualize and understand the stages of an attack.
 Identify and focus on critical points in the attack process.